EdgeTX/edgetx-user-manual/bw-radios/model-select/special-functions.md

 **Screenshot** -  Creates screenshot as a .bmp file in the SCREENSHOT folder on the SD Card.

 **SD Logs** - Creates a log .csv file of the radio and telemetry values in the LOGS folder on the SD Card.
 The radio will create a new entry into the log file based on the frequency configured in the **Value** setting.
 The value options are **0.0s** - **25.5s** (Note: 0.0 effectively disables this option).
-Each time the function is activated, the radio will create a new log file provided that the function is activated at least as long as the value setting. **Note:** Logging will not start if SD card has less than 50mb of free space.&#x20;
+Each time the function is activated, the radio will create a new log file provided that the function is activated at least as long as the value setting. **Note:** Logging will not start if SD card has less than 50mb of free space.

 **Set** (Set Timer) - Sets the specified timer to the specified value.

 * **Timer** - Options are **Tmr 1, Tmr 2, Tmr 3**
-* **Value** - The range is 00:00:00 to 08:59:59&#x20;
+* **Value** - The range is 00:00:00 to 08:59:59

 **SetFailsafe** - Sets the custom failsafe values for the configured RF module (Internal/External) to the current stick position when activated.
 For this option to work, the Failsafe mode for the RF module must be set to **custom**.